Implementing Views in Java or Scala

-You can access a single Entity with its Entity key.
+You can access a single Entity with its id.
+But sometimes this is not enough.
 You might want to retrieve multiple Entities, or retrieve them using an attribute other than the key.
-Kalix Views allow you achieve this.
-By creating multiple Views, you can optimize for query performance against each one.
+Kalix Views allow you to achieve this.
+You can create one View for each, so that it is optimized for a specific query, or combine multiple queries into a single View.

 Views can be defined from any of the following: